João Carlos Teixeira: 2015–16 season

 On 28 October 2015, Teixeira made his first start for Liverpool against Bournemouth in the League Cup and assisted Nathaniel Clyne to score the only goal of the game.
-On 20 January 2016, in a FA Cup Third Round Replay, Teixeira scored his first competitive goal for Liverpool, the last to round off a 3–0 victory over Exeter City.
+On 20 January 2016, in a FA Cup Third round replay, Teixeira scored his first competitive goal for Liverpool, the last to round off a 3–0 victory over Exeter City.

-Return to Portugal
+Later career

 On 12 June 2016, Teixeira announced that he had agreed to join Porto following the expiration of his contract with Liverpool.
 His departure was confirmed by Liverpool two days later, with the club due £250,000 compensation.

 Teixeira was loaned back to his hometown club Braga on 31 August 2017, for the season.
 He played 23 times, scoring once, an equaliser in a UEFA Europa League 2–1 win at Hoffenheim on 14 September.

 In a surprise move on 26 July 2018, Teixeira joined Braga's local rivals Vitória S.C. on a three-year deal.
 He did not score until 13 months later, when he netted in home wins over Jeunesse Esch and Ventspils in Europa League qualifiers; 2019–20 was the most prolific league season of his career with eight goals.

 On 4 September 2020, Teixeira went back abroad on a two-year deal with the option for a third at Feyenoord in the Dutch Eredivisie; no fee was disclosed.
 Having not scored in 24 appearances, mostly as a substitute, he returned to his country's top division on 31 January 2022 with Famalicão.

 Teixeira signed a two-year deal at Umm Salal in the Qatar Stars League on 27 June 2022.
+In April 2023, he joined Chinese Super League club Shanghai Shenhua on a contract until December 2024.